Ranabir1/Signature_add_in_pdf/README.md

 - Split current PDF by page range (e.g., `1-3,5`) and download the extracted pages
 - Merge multiple selected PDFs into a single document

+### ⚙️ **Advanced Tools (New)**
+- Open `Advanced Tools` from the top-right link on the main page
+- Page manager: drag-and-drop reorder, rotate (±90°), delete pages
+- Conversions:
+  - Images → PDF (each image becomes a full page)
+  - PDF → Images (PNG per page, downloaded as a ZIP)
+  - DOCX → PDF (client-side, basic text/image rendering)
+- 100% client-side using your browser; suitable for offline use when CDNs are mirrored locally

 ### 🎯 **Precise Placement Control**
 - **Corner positioning**: Top-left, top-right, bottom-left, bottom-right
 - **Custom coordinates**: Specify exact pixel positions